kodetoreality/supervision/CONTRIBUTING.md

 The `supervision` documentation is stored in a folder called `docs`.
 The project documentation is built using `mkdocs`.

-To run the documentation, install the project requirements with `poetry install --with dev`.
+To run the documentation, install the project requirements with `poetry install --with docs`.
 Then, run `mkdocs serve` to start the documentation server.

 You can learn more about mkdocs on the [mkdocs website](https://www.mkdocs.org/).